 Academic Advisers are there to support you in your studies and to assist you to meet course progress requirements.
-You can see an Academic Adviser during drop-in times (Monday to Thursday 1.00pm-4.00pm or Friday 10.00am-12.00pm.)
-If you need to see an Academic Adviser outside of these times, make an appointment via email:
+You can see an Academic Adviser during drop-in times (1pm-4pm Monday to Friday).
+If you need to see an Academic Adviser outside of these times, make an appointment via email: Advisersdiploma@insearch.edu.au Advisersfoundation@insearch.edu.au

-Advisersdiploma@insearch.edu.au Advisersfoundation@insearch.edu.au